Cua Dai and An Bang Beaches

 There are plenty of seafood places so you can eat and drink yourself silly in between swimming and basking in the sun.
-Avoid the places off the beach, which offer lower prices but lacklustre food, and try the places on the sand — Mama Ly's comes highly recommended.
+Avoid the places off the beach, which offer lower prices but lacklustre food, and try the places on the sand — Mama Ly's and Sen to the end of the line of restaurants come highly recommended.

 Jump to a destination

 - Hot spots

 - Hanoi, Ha Long Bay & Cat Ba

 - Sapa, Bac Ha & Dien Bien Phu

 - Mui Ne & Nha Trang

 - Saigon & surrounds

 - My Tho, Can Tho & Phu Quoc Island